MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-app-bar.md

 > -	The SharePoint app bar may impact current page customizations specifically those that appear on the left side.
 > -	Personalized content in the SharePoint app bar is enabled by Microsoft Graph.
 > -	When Microsoft Graph is disabled, the news and sites experience will be degraded.
 > -	The SharePoint app bar can be temporarily disabled between today and when it becomes available to all customers to give customers more time to prepare for this change.
-Temporarily disabling the app bar will delay the roll out of this feature in your organization until October 31, 2021.
+Temporarily disabling the app bar will delay the rollout of this feature in your organization until October 31, 2021.

 The SharePoint app bar is a significant change to the user experience and your organization's [intranet information architecture](https://docs.microsoft.com/sharepoint/information-architecture-modern-experience).
 To ensure a seamless experience, we've created specific guidance on how to design current navigation to compliment the new global navigation feature.
 We have also created [end-user guidance](https://support.microsoft.com/office/use-the-sharepoint-app-bar-b2ab82d5-9af7-445e-ad24-236c5a86b5f8?ui=en-US&rs=en-US&ad=US) to help onboard the rest of your organization.